Fast-track construction: History of the process

 The CM would advise the architect and owner on cost and construction technology during the design phase and would estimate the total cost.
 The architect would complete the construction drawings and specifications in phases and the CM would take open, competitive bids for those phases of the work, overlapping the design and construction activities.
 For instance, the CM might take bids for site clearing and grading as soon as the basic building configuration was set and drawings and specifications for that phase of the work were complete.
 Companies that typically functioned as subcontractors would bid the work.
 The low bidder would have a direct contract with the owner, metamorphosing from subcontractor to prime contractor.
 The owner would have multiple prime contracts.

 It was not an entirely original concept.
 There had been a few previous examples of similar processes—Tishman Construction (now part of AECOM) provided Construction Management services for the World Trade Center that was built with phased construction (construction begin in 1966, the building was destroyed September 11, 2001).

-SUCF accepted CRS's Fast-Track report and retained Smith, Hinchman & Grylls (now the SmithGroupJJR) to implement their first Fast-Track project at Stony Brook University, Stony Brook, New York.
+SUCF accepted CRS's Fast-track report and retained Smith, Hinchman & Grylls (now the SmithGroupJJR) to implement their first Fast-track project at Stony Brook University, Stony Brook, New York.
 The Stony Brook project and CRS's later projects demonstrated that the projected time savings were conservative.
-Sometimes the use of Fast-Track and CM reduced time to a third or less of conventional schedules.
+Sometimes the use of Fast-track and CM reduced time to a third or less of conventional schedules.

-The report was titled "Fast-Track".
+The report was titled "Fast-track".
 Many copies were printed.
-The concept of a professional construction manager that could implement phased design and construction (Fast-Track) for public projects spread rapidly.
+The concept of a professional construction manager that could implement phased design and construction (Fast-track) for public projects spread rapidly.
 The United States General Services Administration and many other institutional and government clients throughout the U.S. adopted the process.

 However, despite the advantages of a shortened schedule, many owners didn't like the management responsibility for multiple prime construction contracts on a single project and were concerned about the lack of a guaranteed maximum price.
 In the late 1900s and early 2000s many government organizations changed their procurement regulations to allow the CM to hold the contracts and guarantee price and schedule.
 To differentiate between the original concept and an additional concept of CM services, the original was called Agency CM and the CM that held the contracts and provided guarantees was called CM at-Risk (see Construction management).

-Fast-Track is now a common term throughout the construction industry.
+Fast-track is now a common term throughout the US construction industry.